jepsen-io/datomic/README.md

 lein run test --dynamo-table datomic-jepsen --aws-transactor-role datomic-aws-transactor --aws-peer-role datomic-aws-peer ...
 ```

+To sync on every read, use `--sync`.

+To test an alternate Datomic version, use (e.g.) `--version 1.0.7021`.
+This controls the version used by both transactor and peer.

 For full docs, see `lein run test --help`.

 ## Design